lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 For Ack on Error some specific information may be provided:

 * tile-size gives in bits the size of the tile; If set to 0 a single tile is inserted inside a fragment.
-* tile-in All1 indicates if All1 contains only the RCS (all1-data-no) or may contain a single tile (all1-data-yes).
+* tile-in-All1 indicates if All1 contains only the RCS (all1-data-no) or may contain a single tile (all1-data-yes).
 Since the reassembly process may detect this behavior, the choice can be left to the fragmentation process.
 In that case identityref all1-data-sender-choice as to be specified.
 All possible values are given {{Fig-frag-AoE-val}}.
 * ack-behavior tells when the fragmentation process may send acknowledgments.
 When ack-behavior-after-All0 is specified, the ack may be sent after the reception of All-0 fragment.
 When ack-behavior-after-All1 is specified, the ack may be sent after the reception of All-1 fragment at the end of the fragmentation process.  ack-behavior-always do not impose a limitation at the SCHC level.
 The constraint may come from the LPWAN technology.
 All possible values are given {{Fig-frag-AoE-val}}.

 ~~~~~